Filgrastim (Neupogen®, G-CSF)

 About: Filgrastim (Neupogen®, G-CSF)

 Filgrastim is a type of colony stimulating factor, which is a group of medications that stimulate the production and function of blood cells.
-Granulocyte colony-stimulating factor (G-CSF) is a protein naturally produced by the body to increase production of white blood cells.
+Granulocyte colony-stimulating factor (G-CSF) is a protein naturally produced by the body to increase the production of white blood cells.
 Filgrastim is a man-made version of G-CSF that stimulates white blood cell production, and in particular, neutrophil production.
 A neutrophil is a type of white blood cell that is responsible for fighting infection and is often decreased during cancer therapy.
 When the number of these cells drops below 1000/mm3, it is called neutropenia, which puts the patient at significant risk of infection.
 Filgrastim is used to prevent neutropenia related to cancer therapy.
-It may also be used to increase the number white blood cells prior to a stem cell collection for transplant.
+It may also be used to increase the number of white blood cells prior to a stem cell collection for transplant.

 Filgrastim is not a cancer treatment, but a supportive care medicine.
 This means it is used to lessen the bone marrow suppression (reduced blood counts) secondary to cancer and its cytotoxic treatments.